-The post Going Somewhere?
-Put These 5 Mountain Bike Trails On Your List appeared first on REI Co-op Journal.
+The post These Trail-to-Town Boots Will Take You (Almost) Anywhere appeared first on REI Co-op Journal.

 This Op-Ed represents the opinions of The Wilderness Society.
 “Mister, what kind of cactus of is that?”
 Jose, a 13-year-old from Anthony, New Mexico, points to a walking stick cholla, admiring its radiant purple flowers as he calls over a group of friends to admire the long, spiny cactus.
 Last year, Jose was part of […]

 The post Op-Ed: New Mexico’s State Office of Recreation Will Improve Outdoor Access for Kids appeared first on REI Co-op Journal.

 A gentle wind rustled evergreen boughs around me, a stream galloped past my now-damp trail runners and my pup threw herself, ecstatic, against downed branches in our way.
 The world was right, but I wasn’t.
 I saw it all, but I didn’t feel it.
 Instead, I had a heavy, deadened feeling in my chest and […]